eirikeg/DirectionOfArrivalSimulation/README.md

-# Simulating Direction of arrival estimation scenrio
+# Simulating Direction of arrival estimation

 This repository includes a simulator and implemented DoA estimation algorithms.